Romulo-Moraes/Anemone/README.md

 Helper function, useful to verify whether an optional flag was declared and can be fetched with the get_optional_argument() function.
 Return value can either be ANEMONE_TRUE or ANEMONE_FALSE.

 ### get_count_of_positional_arguments(anemone_struct lib);
-Helper function, returns the count of defined positional arguments name.
-Returns value is an unsigned int.
+Helper function, returns the count of defined positional arguments.
+Return value is an unsigned int.

 ### Example of a functional program using Anemone
 ```c